inkle/ink/Documentation/WritingWithInk.md

 By default, all text in your file will appear in the output content, unless specially marked up.

-The simplest mark-up is a comment. **ink** supports two kinds of comments.
+The simplest mark-up is a comment. **ink** supports two kinds of comment.
 There's the kind used for someone reading the code, which the compiler ignores:

 	"What do you make of this?" she asked.